 - wash and hot dry washable garments

-- professional dry clean
+- professionally dry clean

 - tumble in a hot dryer (30 to 60 minutes)

-- sunshine and brushing
+- outdoor sunshine and brushing the garment

 - deep freezing (1 to 2 weeks)

 Items that can be wet laundered, wash and dry clothing in a hot dryer.
 For clothing that cannot be laundered by machine, although a bit expensive, you can bring them to your professional dry cleaner for clothing that is ready to wear.